What’s what on the London skyline? Here’s where you find out.

 Sir Christopher Wren was commissioned to build the cathedral as part of a huge building programme after the Great Fire of London in 1666.
 The new building was only declared officially complete however in 1711.

-Numerous royal events have been held here including the wedding of Charles and Diana.
+Numerous royal events have been held here including a smattering of weddings.
 It was also where the funerals of Admiral Nelson, Winston Churchill and Margaret Thatcher took place.

 One Canada Square